Sjord/Sjord.github.io/_posts/2019-05-15-cracking-password-hashes-in-yclas.md

 date: 2020-01-15
 ---

+Yclas is a CMS for classified advertisements.
+Its administrator interface has general search functionality, and was vulnerable to path traversal.
+Combined, these could be abused by administrators to obtain the passwords of other users.

 <!-- photo source: https://pixabay.com/photos/architecture-facade-brick-old-3290756/ -->

 ## User input as database column

 While investigating Yclas I encountered an [article about cache poisoning](https://portswigger.net/blog/practical-web-cache-poisoning) which mentions the [Param Miner](https://github.com/PortSwigger/param-miner) Burp extension.
-This extension tries to find GET parameter names or request header names that trigger different behavior in a web page.
-By brute-forcing a lot of GET parameters, parameter names can be found that trigger functionality in the application.
+This extension attempts to find GET parameter names or request header names that trigger different behavior in a web page.
+By brute-forcing many GET parameters, parameter names can be found that trigger functionality in the application.

 I ran the "Guess GET parameters" function on a couple of Yclas URLs.
 It returned several new GET parameters, but these did not seem very interesting and I went on with something else.
 Then when I viewed the application log, I noticed the following error: